hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 HP Helion OpenStack&reg; 1.1 supports Brocade FC Zone Manager.
 Block Storage (Cinder) needs to be configured to enable auto-zoning using Brocade FC Zone Manager.
 The following section describes the procedure to add Brocade Zone Manager configuration to` cinder.config`

-Caution:

-Please do follow recommended steps to configure HP 3PAR and HP Storevirtual as storage backend.
-Please do not modify any other file directly under hp_passthrough for HP 3PAR and HP Storevirtual integration.
-For more details refer step 5.
+###Caution:

+* Do not modify any other files in `/tripleo/hp_passthrough/`.
+* Create a new file with a prefix "overcloud"
-Please strongly adhere to json format depicted in section .
+* Adhere to the JSON format (mentioned in Step 4).
 Otherwise, it might cause failure of update cloud.
-Please do not touch any other files in /tripleo/hp_passthrough/ folder.
-Please create file with prefix  as "overcloud" .

 <!----